hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 ## Effect on ABI stability

-This is still an area of open discussion, but we anticipate that generic functions with type pack parameters will not require runtime support, and thus will backward deploy.
+This is still an area of open discussion, but we anticipate that generic functions with type parameter packs will not require runtime support, and thus will backward deploy.
 As work proceeds on the implementation, the above is subject to change.

 ## Alternatives considered